Update Join us at our next Community Open House on Monday, March 2, 2026!

 Online Survey 1 – Your Campus Experience

 About 350 U of T community members participated in an initial online survey.
-This survey asks about experiences with the St. George Campus and input on the guiding principles of the Campus Plan.
+This survey asked about experiences with the St. George Campus and input on the guiding principles of the Campus Plan.
+Thank you to all those who participated in the survey!

 Phase 2